Three Birds with One Stone: Core-Collapsed SIDM Halos as the Common Origin of Dense Perturbers in Lenses, Streams, and Satellites: Density profiles

 From Figure~\ref{fig:combo}, we find that the inferred density profiles of the B1938+666 perturber, the Fornax substructure, and the GD-1 perturber are remarkably similar.
 All three are systematically denser and more compact in their inner regions than expected in the CDM framework, but they align closely with the profiles of core-collapsed SIDM halos.
-Despite residing in distinct environments, SIDM provides a unified explanation for their high densities, with a cross section of $\sigma/m = 30\textup{--}100\,{\rm cm^2/g}$.
-Moreover, since these objects lie below the galaxy formation threshold of $10^7\textup{--}10^8\,{\rm M_\odot}$~\citep{Nadler:2025mnz,Benitez-Llambay:2020zbo}, they are expected to be fully dark matter–dominated, with baryons playing no dynamical role.
-Hence, the core-collapse explanation is compelling.
+Despite residing in distinct environments, SIDM provides a unified explanation for their high densities, with a cross section of $\sigma/m = 30\textup{--}100\,{\rm cm^2/g}$. {We note that the SIDM simulations are not intended to reproduce exactly the density profiles of the observed dense objects, particularly in the outer regions, nor their total masses.
+As discussed above, current observational constraints on the GD-1 perturber and the Fornax substructure remain broad, as illustrated by the shaded band in Figure~\ref{fig:combo} (GD-1); see also~\cite{Bonaca:2018fek,Penarrubia:2024vms}.
+The simulated SIDM profiles lie well within these favored regions.
+The B1938+666 perturber is more tightly constrained, with uncertainties of $\sim10\%$ for a given density profile~\citep{Powell:2025rmj}.
+A dedicated strong-lensing analysis based directly on SIDM-motivated profiles would provide a more decisive test of the core-collapse interpretation.}

+{The initial mass of the simulated SIDM halos ($3.3\times10^8\,{\rm M_\odot}$) is close to the galaxy formation threshold~\citep{Manwadkar2022,Ahvazi2024,Nadler:2025mnz,Benitez-Llambay:2020zbo}.
+The progenitors of the dense objects could have hosted very faint galaxies.
+However, any surviving stellar component at present is expected to be small or negligible due to severe tidal stripping.
+More broadly, the amount of stellar remnant depends on the initial stellar mass and distribution, orbital history, and the nature of dark matter.
+Compared to CDM, SIDM halos experience enhanced tidal mass loss from intermediate to outer regions (e.g.,~\cite{Kong:2025kkt}), leading to greater stellar stripping.
+Among the three objects considered, the B1938+666 perturber resides in a more massive host halo (a few times $10^{13}\,{\rm M_\odot}$), implying a potentially more massive progenitor.
+It would be interesting to perform simulations including live stellar particles to further investigate the contribution of stellar mass in this system.}